gitneeraj123/Movie-recommended-system/README.md

     <p align="center">
         <img src="photo1.jpg" width="500" height="400">
      </p>
     <p>This project aims to build a movie recommendation system using Machine Learning (ML) techniques.
-The system will analyze user data like ratings, watch history, and preferences to suggest personalized movie choices, helping users navigate the vast film catalog efficiently.</p>
+The system will analyze user data like ratings,genre,cast and preferences to suggest personalized movie choices, helping users navigate the vast film catalog efficiently.</p>
     <h3>Movie Recommended Systems:</h3>
     <ol>
         <li><strong>Content-Based Recommended System:</strong> This system recommends movies based on the similarity of their content (e.g., genre, actors, plot) to the user's past preferences.
 It analyzes the features of movies a user has liked and suggests similar ones.</li>